czi-catalystproject/czi-catalystproject.github.io/catalystbook/training.md

 **Supported languages:** This training is only available in English.

-**Registration information:** Applications open July 1 2024 and Community Partner leaders will be contacted by email.
+**Registration information:** Applications are now closed.

 ## More information

-We will post updates about upcoming training opportunities on the Catalyst Project Blog.
-If you have any questions, please contact [catalyst-project-core-team@googlegroups.com](mailto:catalyst-project-core-team@googlegroups.com).
+We post updates about upcoming training opportunities on the Catalyst Project Blog.
+If you have any questions, please [contact us](./contact.md)